SDT-GNN: Streaming-based Distributed Training Framework for Graph Neural Networks

-As mentioned in Section~\ref{sec:back}, gradient averaging for model synchronization has a problem due to a possible mismatch in mini-batches.
-Thus, in \n{}, we develop the distributed model training module based on model averaging for model synchronization.
-The model averaging is a synchronization technique where each worker trains its local view of the model on its assigned data for each epoch or a predefined number of epochs.
-The model weights are then averaged and synchronized among the workers, thereby ensuring the same model in each worker after synchronization.
-Specifically, as shown in Figure~\ref{fig:system}, worker $i$ obtains its model weights, say, $W_i^{(1)}, W_i^{(2)}, \ldots, W_i^{(k)}$, upon its assigned subgraph, where $W_i^{(k)}$ is the model weights at the $k$-th layer.
+As mentioned in Section~\ref{sec:back}, the gradient averaging for model synchronization is inflexible and inefficient, especially when training GNN models on \emph{large} graphs under limited resources.
+Thus, in \n{}, we propose to use model averaging~\cite{li2019convergence,stichlocal,yu2019parallel} for model synchronization.
+Each worker trains its local view of the model on its assigned data for each epoch or a predefined number of epochs.
+The model weights are then averaged and synchronized among the workers.
+Specifically, as shown in Figure~\ref{fig:system}, worker $i$ obtains its model weights, say, $\bm{w}_i^{(1)}, \bm{w}_i^{(2)}, \ldots, \bm{w}_i^{(k)}$, upon its assigned subgraph, where $\bm{w}_i^{(k)}$ is the model weights at the $k$-th layer.
 Note that the assigned subgraph here can be a collection of a few partitioned subgraphs.
-The model weights from different workers are then averaged proportionally to the numbers of their training nodes, and the averaged model weights, say, $\overline{W}_i^{(1)}, \overline{W}_i^{(2)}, \ldots, \overline{W}_i^{(k)}$, are synchronized among the workers, where $\overline{W}^{(j)} \!:=\! \sum \alpha_i W_i^{(j)}$, $j = 1, \ldots, k$, and $\alpha_i$ is the ratio of the number of training nodes in worker $i$ to the total number of training nodes.
-This way the contribution from each training node/sample to the model update remains the same regardless of how many training nodes are in each subgraph.
+The model weights from different workers are then averaged proportionally to the numbers of their training nodes, and the averaged model weights, say, $\bm{w}^{(1)}, \bm{w}^{(2)}, \ldots, \bm{w}^{(k)}$, are synchronized among the workers, where $\bm{w}^{(j)} \!:=\! \sum_i \alpha_i \bm{w}_i^{(j)}$, $j = 1, \ldots, k$, and $\alpha_i$ is the ratio of the number of training nodes in worker $i$ to the total number of training nodes.

-Model averaging has been shown to be effective in federated learning~\cite{mcmahan2017communication, li2019convergence, gong2022fedadmm} and distributed machine learning~\cite{mcdonald2010distributed, zinkevich2010parallelized, kamp2019efficient, yu2019parallel, guo2021model, ramezani2022learn}.
-It can significantly reduce synchronization cost by using much fewer synchronization rounds as compared to gradient averaging, since it does not need to aggregate and average the gradients every mini-batch.
-While its resulting model convergence could be slower at the first few epochs due to fewer synchronization rounds, it generally catches up quickly, and the model finally converges within similar epochs.
-We will demonstrate in Section~\ref{sec:eval} that the convergence speed and model performance of GNN models in \n{} are almost identical to the ones with gradient averaging.
-Note that the aforementioned problem with the gradient averaging also naturally does not exist.